1

 「秦欲攻韓,恐天下救之,則以齊委於天下。 曰:『齊王四與寡人約,四欺寡人,必率天下以攻寡人者三。 有齊無秦,有秦無齊,必伐之,必亡之。』 已得宜陽、少曲,致藺、[離]石,因以破齊為天下罪。

-'Qin desired to attack Han, but feared the world would save it, so entrusted Qi to the world.
-Saying: 'The King of Qi made four pacts with me, four times deceived me.
-Three times he must lead the world to attack me.
-If there is Qi there is no Qin, if there is Qin there is no Qi—I must attack it, I must cause its perishing.'
-Already obtained Yiyang and Shaoqu, sent Lin and Lishi, and thus made breaking Qi into the world's crime.
+'Qin desired to attack Han, but feared the world would save it, so it entrusted Qi to the world.
+It said: 'The King of Qi made four pacts with me and deceived me four times.
+Three times he led the world to attack me.
+If there is Qi there is no Qin; if there is Qin there is no Qi.
+I must attack it; I must destroy it.
+After obtaining Yiyang and Shaoqu and sending Lin and Lishi, Qin thus made the breaking of Qi into the world's crime.

 60